jill-k/school-staff-demographics/README.md

 We used data from the Massachusetts Department of Secondary and Elementary Education (DESE) website and the American Community Survey (ACS).
 We originally planned to use data through the 2015-2016 school year, but we found that Boston did not report staff race and ethnicity data in 2016.
 Since we anticipated that Boston would play a large role in our analysis, we used data from the school years 2009-2010 to 2014-2015 instead.

-We used BeautifulSoup, requests, and pandas to download and process our data from the DESE website and the API to access data that we wanted from the ACS.
+We used BeautifulSoup, requests, and pandas to download and process our data from the DESE website and the API to access the data that we wanted from the ACS.
 The master .csv file for each report can be found on GitHub in the student, staff, and acs folders, as we used only these files in our analysis.
 We did not commit the initial files that we downloaded.

 The staff race/ethnicity master file required the most processing in the checkout stage, as we knew we wanted to conduct our analysis by job category (e.g. Teacher, School Leader, Administrative Support) instead of by the 65 distinct job codes.
 <ul>